AED - Defibs

 An AED does all the work for you when you need to assist a patient whose heart is in ventricular tachycardia or fibrillation.
 Often, you do not even need to turn on the machine.
 Lifting the device's lid or removing the adhesive pads from the unit turns it on.

-The Zoll Plus Automated External Defibrillator is fully compliant with the 2010 CPR guidelines change.
+The Zoll Plus Automated External Defibrillator is fully compliant with the AHA 2015 CPR guidelines.
 All cardiac arrest victims need cardiopulmonary resuscitation and around half also require a shock from a defibrillator.

 During CPR and AED use, Zoll Plus smart technology Real CPR Help® provides the rescuer with audio and visual prompts, and commands.
 This feedback increases user confidence and unmatched clarity.